-This is your center front.
+This is your centre front.

-Form the pleat by opening it up and lining up the crotch seam with the center front stitch line.
+Form the pleat by opening it up and lining up the crotch seam with the centre front stitch line.
 Make sure it’s lined up and even, and that the top edges are lined up as well.
 Press well.

 Staystitch in place 1/4″ from the edge.